PierreSenellart/provsql/doc/TODO/README.md

 - [`bounded-treewidth-data.md`](bounded-treewidth-data.md) :
   feasibility study for exploiting bounded treewidth of the input data (Courcelle's theorem and its provenance refinement, ABS 2015 / 2017).
-  The Route C seed has landed: `reachability_probability`, exact two-terminal network reliability compiled along a tree decomposition of the data graph, linear-time on bounded-treewidth (including cyclic) graphs.
-Open: `WITH RECURSIVE` shape recognition onto that compiler, a token-producing variant, edge Shapley values, the independent-product factoring for the relational pathologies (threshold / separator recognition), the full data-decomposition + tree-automaton pipeline, and a treewidth-aware general m-semiring evaluator.
+  Route C has landed end to end: under `provsql.boolean_provenance`, the query rewriter recognises recursive reachability (directed, undirected, edge-filtered) over a tracked edge relation and compiles every reachable vertex's provenance along a tree decomposition of the data graph into certified d-DNNF tokens (linear size, cyclic graphs native, plan-time fallback to the generic fixpoint), which the standard surface evaluates linearly (`independent`, `interpret-as-dd`, Shapley).
+Open: multi-source base arms, bounded-hop patterns, BID blocks, join-defined graphs, the full data-decomposition + tree-automaton pipeline (now cheaper: emitted gates only need the d-DNNF certificate), and a treewidth-aware general m-semiring evaluator.
 - [`conditioning.md`](conditioning.md) : plan for a conditioning
   primitive, unifying discrete tuple-correlation (MarkoViews, Jha & Suciu PVLDB 2012) and continuous random variables as one operation at